Logic Step

 Logic Step type overview:

-• SQL / Script: Run an in-database query or a custom SQL script using the syntax compatible with your cloud database, and then save the results into a table, file, DataFrame, or variable.
+• SQL / DB Transformation: Run an in-database query or a custom SQL script using the syntax compatible with your cloud database, and then save the results into a table, file, DataFrame, or variable.

 • River: Trigger existing River within your account.
 This could be a Source to Target River that you wish to coordinate alongside other Source to Target Rivers and transformation steps.